 Merwilla is a segregate genus in the Hyacinthaceae family containing species from the genus Scilla.
-Recent scientific studies using molecular systematics have shown that what we know as Scilla actually appear to have multiple evolutionary origins.
+Scientific studies using molecular systematics have shown that what we know as Scilla actually appear to have multiple evolutionary origins.
 Therefore it seemed reasonable to recognise each coherent group as separate genera.
 Merwilla is in the sub-Saharan African/Indian group.
 The name change to this group has been accepted.
-The three species listed below are from South Africa, summer-growing, winter-dormant with one scape per season, seeds whitish and papery and with unfertilised flowers that drop off.
+The two species listed below are from South Africa, summer-growing, winter-dormant with one scape per season, ovary pale, and seeds whitish and papery and with unfertilised flowers that drop off.
 For more information about the proposed Scilla changes consult Julian Slade's post.

 Seeds must be absolute fresh when sown, as old seed does not germinate (probably a 6 month viability period).
 It should be sown in spring on the surface or barely covered, and germination will be rapid (7-10 days).
 Small bulbs will form before winter, at which time they will become dormant, coming into growth again the following spring.
 Seeds of M. plumbea takes 4-7 years to mature (Bill Dijk).

 Merwilla dracomontana (Hilliard & B.L.Burtt) Speta, syn.
 Scilla dracomontana Hilliard & B.L.Burtt, is a dwarf species with stiff hairs on the scape found from the foothills of the KwaZulu-Natal and Eastern Cape Drakensberg.
 It easily hybridizes with M. plumbea.
 Photos from iNaturalist in the public domain taken by Peter Warren in October at Garden Castel Nature Reserve in KwaZulu-Natal.